ray-x/lsp_signature.nvim/README.md

   max_height = 12, -- max height of signature floating_window, if content is more than max_height, you can scroll down
                    -- to view the hiding contents max_width = 120, -- max_width of signature floating_window, line will be wrapped if exceed max_width
-  handler_opts = {
+  transpancy = 10, -- set this value if you want the floating windows to be transpant (100 fully transpant), nil to disable(default) handler_opts = {
     border = "shadow"   -- double, single, shadow, none },